 There is some other dog (Labradors and Golden Retrievers) used for this purpose, but the German Shepherd is before them because of its strong intellectual properties.

-A popular breed of dogs who are famous for fulfilling their duty.
-They have strong mental abilities and jump into any situation fearlessly and most important of that they much affection towards their beloved owner.
+A favorite breed of dogs who are famous for fulfilling their duty, they have strong mental abilities and jump into any situation fearlessly and most important of that they much affection towards their beloved owner.

 In the early days of this breed, German Shepherd Dogs were beneficially assigned duties to take care of fields and sheep grazing which was the main problem at that time.